Hannibal (2001 film): Julianne Moore as Clarice Starling

 When it became clear that Foster would skip Hannibal, the production team considered several different actresses, including Cate Blanchett, Angelina Jolie, Gillian Anderson, Hilary Swank, Ashley Judd, Helen Hunt and Julianne Moore.
 Hopkins asked his agent if he had any "power" over casting.
 He informed De Laurentiis that he knew Moore, with whom he had worked on Surviving Picasso, and thought her a "terrific actress".
 Although Hopkins' agent told him he had no contractual influence on casting, Scott thought it correct to discuss who would be Hopkins' "leading lady".
 Scott said he was "really surprised to find that [he] had five of the top actresses in Hollywood wanting it."
+In order to star in Hannibal, Moore would decline to play a role in Unbreakable.